Rwri843/Java-Framework-Web-Application/README1.md

             }
 ```

 I. Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package

-Two test to test the max and min inventory match the expected value.
+PartTest.java Line 159-197, Two test to test the max and min inventory match the expected value.
+Line
 ```
 // The max value reflects the maximum number of items allowed in the inventory for a specific part, which helps in maintaining adequate stock levels without exceeding storage capacity.
     @Test